-- DAC: If the WriteMask bit 2 is set, the values passed become the default values, meaning they are written to flash and used at reset.
-Regardless of the mask bit, this function has no effect on the current settings.
-The return values of these parameters are a read of the power-up defaults. - TimerClockConfig & TimerClockDivisor: If the WriteMask bit 4 is set, the values passed become the default values, meaning they are written to flash and used at reset.
-The return values of these parameters are a read of the power-up defaults.
-See Section 5.2.4. - CompatibilityOptions: If the WriteMask bit 5 is set, the value passed becomes the default value, meaning it is written to flash and used at reset.
-The return value of this parameter is a read of the power-up default.
-If bit 0 is set, Timer Counter Pin Offset errors are ignored.
-If bit 1 is set, all DAC operations will use 8-bit mode rather than 10bit mode. - FirmwareVersion: Fixed parameter specifies the version number of the main firmware.
+be used to identify a specific LabJack.
+The return value of this parameter is the current value and the power-up default value.

+- FirmwareVersion: Fixed parameter specifies the version number of the main firmware.
 A firmware upgrade will generally cause this parameter to change.
 The lower byte is the integer portion of the version and the higher byte is the fractional portion of the version. - BootloaderVersion: Fixed parameter specifies the version number of the bootloader.
 The lower byte is the integer portion of the version and the higher byte is the fractional portion of the version. - HardwareVersion: Fixed parameter specifies the version number of the hardware.
-The lower byte is the integer portion of the version and the higher byte is the fractional portion of the version. - SerialNumber: Fixed parameter that is unique for every LabJack. - ProductID: (3) Fixed parameter identifies this LabJack as a U3. - VersionInfo: Bit 0 specifies U3B.
+The lower byte is the integer portion of the version and the higher byte is the fractional portion of the version. - SerialNumber: Fixed parameter that is unique for every LabJack. - ProductID: (6) Fixed parameter identifies this LabJack as a U6. - VersionInfo: Bit 0 specifies U3B.
 Bit 1 specifies U3C and if set then bit 4 specifies -HV version.
+Bit 2 species U6 and bit 3 specifies U6-Pro.